PacktPublishing/Spring-Boot-and-Angular-2E_Frontend/chapter-14/README.md

 ## Running unit tests

-This chapter includes comprehensive unit tests for all form components using Vitest.
+This chapter includes comprehensive unit tests for all store and form components using Vitest.
 To execute the test suite, use:

 ```bash
 npm test